 - Our cash on hand at closing of the Merger will be escrowed for the benefit of our stockholders of record as of September 26, 2023 as payment for the release of possible claims relating to our cancellation of the cash dividend to such stockholders contemplated by the Merger Agreement (as of June 30, 2023 totaled approximately \$4.8 million).
-The actual amounts of the cash on hand and settlement could differ materially. - Our remaining assets will be sold to, and the majority of our liabilities will be assumed by, a newlyformed affiliated entity (SeqLL Omics Inc.).
+The actual amounts of the cash on hand and settlement could differ materially. - Our remaining assets will be sold to, and the majority of our liabilities will be assumed by, a newly-formed affiliated entity (SeqLL Omics Inc.).
 Following such divesture, we will have no or nominal assets and no or nominal operations, and we will be deemed a shell company for accounting purposes. - Atlantic Merger Sub will initially be merged into Lyneer, and SeqLL Merger Sub will then be merged into Lyneer, with Lyneer continuing as the surviving entity and as a wholly-owned subsidiary of our company.
-Lyneer will be the continuing operating company. - IDC and Lyneer Management will receive cash consideration of \$15,000,000 and shares of our common stock valued at \$55,000,000 based upon the price at which our common stock is sold in this offering.
-IDC will also receive the Merger Note in the principal amount of \$20,000,000, which will mature on April 30, 2024.
-A portion of the cash consideration received by IDC and the proceeds of the Merger Note to be received by IDC will be used to settle certain Lyneer debt obligations. - Atlantic will receive shares of our common stock in connection with the Merger valued at the price at which the shares are sold in this offering, equal to \$43,000,000, which shares will be deemed issued for advisory services rendered. - A settlement offer amounting to \$12,983,400, consisting of cash and common stock, will be made to our pre-Merger stockholders as of September 25, 2023.
-This amount is calculated using the amount of cash on hand at June 30, 2023 (the actual amount of such available cash on the date of closing of the Merger may be more or less than that amount) and 819,352 shares of our common stock to be held in escrow and to be issued to our pre-Merger stockholders in settlement of potential claims relating to our cancellation of a cash and stock dividend pursuant to the Merger Agreement, before the October 26, 2023 amendment.
-The shares of our common stock are based on the value of the shares of our common stock sold in this offering at \$10 per Unit.
+Lyneer will be the continuing operating company. - IDC and Lyneer Management will receive cash consideration of \$15,000,000, the Merger Notes in the aggregate principal amount of \$20,000,000 and shares of our common stock valued at \$55,000,000 based upon the price at which our common stock is sold in this offering.
+A portion of the cash consideration received by IDC will be used to settle certain Lyneer debt obligations.
+In addition, IDC and Lyneer will enter into an agreement whereby IDC will assume all joint and several debt obligations, except for the Lyneer portion of the revolving credit facility secured by the current borrowing base calculation (assumed to be entities under common control).
+For pro forma purposes, this amount is estimated to be \$35,000,000 but the actual amount at closing could differ materially.
+For accounting purposes, this will be reflected as Lyneer deconsolidating all of their joint and several debt obligations as part of the recapitalization pursuant to the Merger. - The value of our shares of common stock that will be issued to IDC and Lyneer Management in the Merger will total approximately \$55,000,000, based upon the price at which the shares of our common stock are sold in this offering. - Atlantic will receive shares of our common stock in connection with the Merger, valued at the price at which the shares are sold in this offering, equal to \$43,000,000, which shares will be deemed issued for advisory services rendered. - A settlement offer amounting to \$12,983,400, consisting of cash and common stock, will be made to our pre-Merger stockholders as of September 25, 2023.
+This amount is calculated using the amount of cash on hand at June 30, 2023 (the actual amount of such available cash on the date of closing of the Merger may be more or less than that amount) and 819,352 shares of our common stock to be held in escrow and to be issued to our pre -Merger stockholders in settlement of potential claims relating to our cancellation of a cash and stock dividend pursuant to the Merger Agreement, before the October 26, 2023 amendment.
+The shares of our common stock are based on the value of the shares of our common stock sold in this offering at \$10 per share.